 * Distribution rate can be a combination of dividends, interest income, realized capital gains and return of capital, and is an annualized reflection of the most recent payout.
 Distribution rate is a standard measure for CEFs.

-** This figure includes a 4.35% baseline expense that includes management, as well as a 5.38% interest expense that will vary over time.
+** This figure includes management, incentive and other fees, as well as a 4.78% interest expense that will vary over time.

 Copyright 2019 The Kiplinger Washington Editors